helium/HIP/0072-secure-concentrators.md

 architecture also enables potential new class of Helium nodes that can provide additional future functionality.
 For example, a SCC could be used in a PoC Mapper device to securely verify coverage in remote locations.
-Perhaps most importantly, this architecture can be used to upgrade existing Helium miners hopefully one day eliminating wide spread network gaming.
+Perhaps most importantly, this architecture can be used to upgrade existing Helium miners providing reliable data to PoC algorithms.

 ## Unresolved Questions